walton5511/wikiwikihk/docs/rules.md

 5.2 It is forbidden to sell or share your account with other players.

-5.3 If your account is banned, all your future accounts will be banned as well.

 ## 6. Communication With The Team
 ---
 6.1 It is forbidden to ask GM or the team for gold, items or experience, this can result in a warning.